mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 into the Domain of Deneb via Corridor in due time.
 Unfortunately, Martin did not leave an heir to the throne, bringing a brief pause to the Lentuli line.
-The ensuing dynastic crisis resulted in the selection of the great- great-great grandson of Cleon II.
+The ensuing dynastic crisis resulted in the selection of the great-great-great grandson of Cleon II.

 There were concerns about his stability before the selection was finalised but powerful members of